remix-run/remix/docs/route/headers.md

 </Users>
 ```

-If a user is looking at `/users/123/profile` and `profile.tsx` does not export a `headers` function, then Remix will use the return value of `$userId.tsx`'s `headers` function.
+If a user is looking at `/users/123/profile` and `users.$userId.profile.tsx` does not export a `headers` function, then Remix will use the return value of `users.$userId.tsx`'s `headers` function.
 If that file doesn't export one, then it will use the result of the one in `users.tsx`, and so on.

-If all three define `headers`, the deepest module wins, in this case `profile.tsx`.
-However, if your `profile.tsx` loader threw and bubbled to a boundary in `userId.tsx` - then `userId.tsx`'s `headers` function would be used as it is the leaf rendered route.
+If all three define `headers`, the deepest module wins, in this case `users.$userId.profile.tsx`.
+However, if your `users.$userId.profile.tsx`'s `loader` threw and bubbled to a boundary in `users.userId.tsx` - then `users.userId.tsx`'s `headers` function would be used as it is the leaf rendered route.

 We don't want surprise headers in your responses, so it's your job to merge them if you'd like.
 Remix passes in the `parentHeaders` to your `headers` function.
-So `users.tsx` headers get passed to `$userId.tsx`, and then `$userId.tsx` headers are passed to `profile.tsx` headers.
+So `users.$userId.users.tsx` headers get passed to `users.$userId.tsx`, and then `users.$userId.tsx`'s `headers` are passed to `users.$userId.profile.tsx`'s `headers`.

 That is all to say that Remix has given you a very large gun with which to shoot your foot.
 You need to be careful not to send a `Cache-Control` from a child route module that is more aggressive than a parent route.
 Here's some code that picks the least aggressive caching in these cases: